tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

-However, they were *so* taken aback, that they criticized the film for having an *excessive* amount of sexual content which once more is *one scene* and, in both a physical and figurative sense, it's not quite as steamy as the sex scene that took place between Rose and Jack and the car in Titanic.
+However, they were *so* taken aback, <mark fc=false>that they criticized the film for having an *excessive* amount of sexual content</mark> which once more is *one scene* and, in both a physical and figurative sense, it's not quite as steamy as the sex scene that took place between Rose and Jack and the car in Titanic.
 They were shut down online pretty quickly by a huge swath of fans (made up *mostly* of women, but to my delightful surprise a lot of gay men as well), who told them to pipe down and accept that sex exists, thank you.
 But for a few days this very very vocal minority were making it seem like Alex and Henry having sex in the most *basic* position known to humankind, while using a condom (and even to my recollection being under the bed sheets) was compared on a one-to-one basis as the third day of a meth orgy.

 </james>
 <comment id="sex_backlash" {% include citation for=todd.video at="(18:35)" %}>